rajkumarbhc/Big-Data-Analytics-in-Health-Care/Group Project/README.md

 # Mortality Prediction in ICU Big Data Group Project

-Note: Please download the zipped files which contains the code for this project.
+Note: Please download the zipped folder which contains the code for this project.

 Data source: MIMIC-III.